Business & Finance

 Market Research Analyst Salary Overview

-The Market Research Analyst is a sought-after profession in the United States with a median annual salary of $74,680.
-Compensation typically ranges from $40,800 for entry-level positions to $131,200 for experienced professionals in high-demand markets.
+The Market Research Analyst is one of the most important roles in the Business & Finance sector of the US economy in 2026.
+With a median annual salary of $74,680, compensation for this position ranges from $40,800 at the entry level to $131,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Market Research Analyst in the US earns between $40,800 and $131,200 per year, with a median of $74,680.